Versatile Hunting Dog Federation of Canada (VHDF-Canada) Homepage

 The enormous benefit of dogs for tracking crippled big game was not widely recognized in North America when game laws were written.
 Hence, dogs were frequently excluded from big game hunting.
 Increasingly, this inadvertent oversight is being corrected in Canada and the U.S. In Ontario, the hunting regulations have been changed to enable the use of dogs for tracking, through the efforts of the Big Game Blood Trackers Ontario and other hunters.
 Our hope is that by providing workshops and a proven method of testing other provinces may follow suit.

 A blood tracking test has been offered as an add-on to the VHDF-US Performance Evaluation (see #6 in those rules).
 A similar version is now offered separately by VHDF-Canada.

-The date for the next test has not been set yet, but is planned for August 2019 in Alvena, SK.
-A blood tracking workshop will be held in Alvena, SK in June, 2019.
+The date for the next test has not been set yet, but is planned for 2021 in Alvena, SK.
+Brent Grabowski is organizing this.

 Blood Tracking Tests, as separate tests, were offered beginning in fall 2015.
 The tests involves a 450 m trail laid in an S curve a few hours before the dog is allowed to track on leash with its handler.
 The time limit to complete the track and find the "mammalian game" at the end is 45 minutes.